colbyhemond/abap-unit-runner-ci/README.md

   * Tests use same framework as when manually running unit tests in ADT or SAP GUI
   * Leverages Email template that includes ADT links for failed tests for quicker navigation

+# Comparisons
+This solution is not better than other out there, it simply helps fill a gap giving you another option to define your development/deployment workflow how you want it to work.

+## Other Options
+* Set up ATC rule to automatically run unit tests when a transport is released
+* Manually Run Unit Test on your class or package via SAP GUI or ADT in Eclipse
+* Run unit test with open-abap, where your test classes are transpiled to JavaScript and ran on a temporary node server

+All of these solutions have their place depending on when you want unit tests to be ran, and your development/deployment workflows